Kevin Kelly (announcer): World Wrestling Federation/Entertainment (1996–2003)

 In the late 1990s and early 2000s, Kelly would frequently be mocked by The Rock during interviews, with The Rock labeling him an "ugly hermaphrodite" and nicknaming him "Hermie".
 At Unforgiven on September 24, 2000, Kelly was attacked by the returning Stone Cold Steve Austin while attempting to interview him.

 Kelly would later begin hosting the weekly WWF webcast Byte This!.
-In addition to his on-screen roles, Kelly served as a WWF talent scout, monitoring wrestlers in the Heartland Wrestling Association, Memphis Championship Wrestling, Ohio Valley Wrestling and Urban Wrestling Alliance developmental territories.
+In addition to his on-screen roles, Kelly served as a WWF talent scout, monitoring wrestlers in the Heartland Wrestling Association, Memphis Championship Wrestling, Ohio Valley Wrestling, and Urban Wrestling Alliance developmental territories.
 Kelly was responsible for watching and evaluating tapes of matches sent to the WWF by prospective employees.
 Kelly also had a minor degree of influence on the creative direction of the WWF, and was the creator of the storyline that saw Stephanie McMahon marry Triple H, creating the McMahon-Helmsley Faction.
 In addition, Kelly produced WWE Confidential.

-On March 21, 2003, Kelly was released by WWE as part of a series of budget cuts.
+On March 21, 2003, Kelly was released by World Wrestling Entertainment as part of a series of budget cuts.
 Since his release, Kelly has criticized the corporate policies and creative direction of his former employer.